ned2/melbviz/README.md

 at the following address: http://localhost:8888/lab.
 You will then need to copy the security token displayed on your terminal into the dialogue box.

-Once you have Jupyter Lab loaded, navigate to the `notebooks` directory in the directory tree and open up `workshop_part1.ipynb`.
+Once you have Jupyter Lab loaded, navigate to the `workshop` directory in the directory tree and open up `workshop_part1.ipynb`.

 You're now ready to start the workshop!